 The Dual Eligible Coalition is a group of multi-sector stakeholders including beneficiary advocates, managed care plans, provider systems, state advisors, and behavioral health and social support service organizations.
 The Coalition was founded to develop actionable, long-term policy and programmatic solutions to improve the delivery of care and outcomes for the dual eligible population.
-State advisors include representatives from Massachusetts, Tennessee, Virginia, and Washington.
+Public sector advisors include state advisors from Massachusetts, Tennessee, Virginia, and Washington.